re.MatchObject.group() function in Python Regex

 Return: Complete match by default else one or more matched subgroups depending on the arguments.

-IndexError: If the group number passed as arguement is negative or greater than the number of groups defined in the match pattern then an IndexError exception will be raised
+IndexError: If the group number passed as argument is negative or greater than the number of groups defined in the match pattern then an IndexError exception will be raised

 AttributeError: If a matching pattern is not found then it raise AttributeError.